abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     (array([[0],
             [2]]), array([[ 1,  4,  7, 10]]))

-!!!
-Info ""
 If you use a boolean array that has the same shape as the `ndarray`, then you get in return a 1D array containing all the values that have `True` at their coordinate.
 This is generally used along with conditional operators:

 ```py
 b[b % 3 == 1]